menashabs/Forecaster_ShinyApp/README.md

 Limitations:

+* The app is limited to uploading csv files only.
 * The shiny app might not work with all the dataset and the use will be limited.
 * This shiny app is not addressing the situation where there is a seasonal effect.